CleverCloud/doc.clever-cloud.com/runtimes/go/go.md

 	The `execDir` value must be relative to the root of your repo.
 In the example above, we will run the application in the src/myapp directory.

+### Environment variables

+Clever Cloud can inject environment variables that are defined in the dashboard and by add-ons linked to your application.

+To access your variable in your application, nothing simpler!
+Just get it from your environment, like you would with `PATH`:
+`os.Getenv("MY_VARIABLE")`.

 ### Deploy on Clever Cloud

 Application deployment on Clever Cloud is via Git.
 Follow [these steps](/clever-cloud-overview/add-application/) to deploy your application.